AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 ---
 # Upgrade from Adobe Analytics to Customer Journey Analytics

-Before you begin the upgrade process from Adobe Analytics to Customer Journey Analytics, first understand the recommended upgrade steps.
+When upgrading from Adobe Analytics to Customer Journey Analytics, Adobe recommends a new implementation of the Experience Platform Web SDK, in conjunction with the Analytics source connector, as described in [Recommended upgrade steps for most organizations](#recommended-upgrade-steps-for-most-organizations).

+Depending on several factors, such as timeline and resource constraints, the recommended upgrade steps might not be practical for your organization.
+In that case, use the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/) to dynamically generate upgrade steps that are tailored to your organization's unique circumstances.

+## Recommended upgrade steps for most organizations

 >[!NOTE]
 >
 >The upgrade steps described in this section are the recommended upgrade steps that any organization could use to successfully upgrade from Adobe Analytics to Customer Journey Analytics.
 >
 >However, depending on several factors, such as timeline and resource constraints, the recommended upgrade steps might not be practical for your organization.
 In that case, use the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/) to dynamically generate upgrade steps that are tailored to your organization's unique circumstances.

-## Recommended upgrade steps for most organizations

 The recommended steps when upgrading from Adobe Analytics to Customer Journey Analytics is a new implementation of the Experience Platform Web SDK, which is the preferred data collection method for Customer Journey Analytics.
 In conjunction with the Web SDK, Adobe also recommends using the Analytics source connector in order to retain historical Adobe Analytics data and to perform side-by-side data comparison.